 Making Virtual Reality Your Own With VR education, students are inspired to discover for themselves Virtual reality (VR) can be applied to many areas in education, with an infinite set of realms that students can experience.
 One example is Google Expeditions - perfect for engaging students through Distance Learning.
-With a library of field trips available for regular smartphone users, each journey
+With a library of field trips available for regular smartphone users, each journey includes virtual panoramas - students 'travel' to the Great Wall of China, the pyramids of Egypt, and even to Mars.
+Students assemble their own set of VR glasses from a cardboard box and special inexpensive insert, then download the Google cardboard application into their smartphones, allowing them to explore Google Expeditions or any other VR application.
+With VR education and the hands-on experience of creating their own VR glasses, students are inspired to discover for themselves.
+They have an opportunity to learn by doing rather than passively reading.

+CONTACT INFORMATION DR. SUZANNE BANAS

+SCHOOL: South Miami Middle Community School

+PRINCIPAL: Fabiola Izaguirre EMAIL: sbanas@dadeschools.net

+PHONE: (305) 661-3481

+DOWNLOAD PROJECT INFO AT EDUCATION FUND.
+ORG

+STANDARDS

-CONTACT INFORMATION DR. SUZANNE BANAS SCHOOL: South Miami Middle Community School PRINCIPAL: Fabiola Izaguirre EMAIL: sbanas@dadeschools.net PHONE: (305) 661-3481 DOWNLOAD PROJECT INFO AT EDUCATIONFUND.ORG STANDARDS CAREER TECHNOLOGY EDUCATION CTE-AATC.68.GENRL.03.04 Apply mathematical skills and construct a visual arts, performing arts, journalism, and broadcasting project.
+CAREER TECHNOLOGY EDUCATION CTE-AATC.68.GENRL.03.04 Apply mathematical skills and construct a visual arts, performing arts, journalism, and broadcasting project.

 WL.K12.AM.3.7 Exchange general information on a variety of topics outside fields of interest.

 G.K12.6.1.2c Learning Profile - Perform: Compare how components of learning preferences align with professionals in a field of study.

-G.K12.7.2.1clnventive Thinking - Perform: Create a product with defined rationale using multiple sources from varied fields or disciplines.
+G.K12.7.2.1cInventive Thinking - Perform: Create a product with defined rationale using multiple sources from varied fields or disciplines.

 SPONSORED BY

 VR education transforms the way educational content is delivered."
-WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to make their own VR glasses from simple materials How to use Google Expeditions How to use VR in classroom instruction for STEAM lessons STUDENTS Adaptation: Other ages, achievement levels, can be used with large or small groups Students who participated: Middle school, 112 students, 11-13 years of age, represented regular and advanced achievement levels and ESOL, met once a week MATERIALS & RESOURCES Materials: Large, thin cardboard pieces (or pizza boxes), Xacto knives, glue, bifocal lens (x2), tables to work on, Google cardboard template, Google cardboard app, cell phones that can use VR Resources: School media center, public library, the Internet, contributions and loans from parents or institutions, guest speakers, Google VR field trips, other VR experiences apps ABOUT THE TEACHER Suzanne Banas is a National Board Certified teacher, with a Ph.D. in Science Curriculum and Educational Leadership.
+WORKSHOP INSTRUCTION - WHAT TEACHERS LEARN How to make their own VR glasses from simple materials How to use Google Expeditions How to use VR in classroom instruction for STEAM lessons STUDENTS Adaptation: Other ages, achievement levels, can be used with large or small Students who participated: Middle school, 112 students, 11-13 years of age, represented regular and advanced achievement levels and ESOL, met once a week MATERIALS & RESOURCES Materials: Large, thin cardboard pieces (or pizza boxes), Xacto knives, glue, bifocal lens (x2), tables to work on, Google cardboard template, Google cardboard app, cell phones that can use VR Resources: School media center, public library, the Internet, contributions and loans from parents or institutions, guest speakers, Google VR field trips, other VR experiences apps ABOUT THE TEACHER Suzanne Banas is a National Board Certified teacher, with a Ph.D. in Science Curriculum and Educational Leadership.
 She has taught middle school science for 27 years.
 Her publications include "Emerging Young Investigators" and "The Florida Science Teacher."
 Suzanne's honors include the Teacher Hall of Fame Top 10 Finalist 2017, National STEM Scholar 2017, and multiple grant awards from The Education Fund.
 She has used this project for 2 years and assistance would be helpful.